libertyernie/vba-wii/readme.txt

 A+B, Spacebar, or right analog stick: fast forward Right analog stick: zoom (if enabled)

+-=[ Super Game Boy borders ]=-

+VBA-GX has supported Super Game Boy borders since 2.3.1.
+You can enable this feature in the Emulation settings on the main menu.

+Borders can be loaded from two locations:
+* PNG files in the borders folder (by default, /vbagx/borders)
+* The game itself

+Borders will only be loaded from the game itself when the emulator is running in Super Game Boy mode.
+(You can use the Emulation settings on the main menu to force SGB mode even for Game Boy Color games.)
+Whenever a border is loaded from the game, it will override the border loaded from the PNG file.

+In addition, if the borders folder exists but there is no border for the game, the first border loaded from the game will be written to a PNG file so it can be loaded in the future (even in Game Boy Color mode.)
+This means after you run a game once in SGB mode, you can then use the same border in GBC mode.

+For both loading and saving, the PNG filename is [TITLE].png, where [TITLE] is the ROM title defined at 0x134.
+For example, POKEMON_SFXAAXE.png will be loaded for Pokémon Silver.
+If no PNG file by that name exists, VBA-GX will try loading default.png instead.

 -=[ Match Wii Controls ]=-

 Special Wii controls exist for the following games: